mlcircus/graphite_instructions/README.md

 cat ~/.ssh/id_rsa.pub >> ~/.ssh/authorized_keys
 ```

-3. Launch the first ssh connection from graphite to graphite to add graphite (ECDSA) to the list of known hosts.
+3. Launch the first ssh connection from graphite to graphite to add graphite (ECDSA) to the list of known hosts by answering `yes`
 ```
-ssh graphite # answer "yes"
+ssh graphite
 ```

 4. Modify the [jupyter\_slurm.sh](./jupyter_slurm.sh) file and run: